Alex Marshall (bowls)

-Alex "Tattie" Marshall MBE (born 8 February 1967) is record breaking Scottish bowls player.
+Alex "Tattie" Marshall MBE (born 8 February 1967) is a record-breaking Scottish bowls player.

+Career

 Marshall plays at Gifford Bowls Club (outdoor) and East Lothian Indoor Bowling Club.
 Marshall began bowling at the age of eight supported by both his father and grandfather and first represented his country in 1988.

 He is a record breaking six-time World Indoor Singles Champion.
 He has eight World Indoor Pairs titles to his credit (six Open Pairs and two Mixed Pairs).
 Marshall has won seven World Outdoor Championship Gold medals (Pairs in 1992, 2000 and 2012, Fours in 1992, and Team in 1992, 1996 and 2004).

 His other achievements include four Commonwealth Games Gold medals (Pairs in 2002, 2006 and 2014, and Fours in 2014), one Atlantic Games Team Gold (in 2015), and three Hong Kong International Classic Pairs titles (in 1993, 1996 and 2002).

 In 2012, Marshall and Paul Foster became the first pair to win the World Indoor and Outdoor Pairs titles in the same year.
 In 2013, he claimed his first major WBT title outside the World Indoor title at the UK International Open.
 In 2014, he won the Australian Premier League with the Murray Steamers and was named Most Valuable Player at the end of the season.
 Marshall would also offer a challenge to Short mat bowls players from England, Scotland, Wales, and Ireland aiming to defeat them in a game of short mat bowls.
 Marshall would defeat Scotland's Lawrence Moffat and Wales' Ceri Jones; but would lose to Wales' multiple time world champion Steven Williams, and Irelands Dessie Hamilton.
 In the rubber match, he would draw against England's Dominic Reed.
 However, Reed would win the game's extra end.